 - A rose chafer sometimes resembles a wasp when it’s flying.

-- it’s body is bent into a ‘C’ shape
+- Body is bent into a ‘C’ shape.

 Life cycle of rose chafers